The striking architecture of Alta's incredible Northern Lights Cathedral splits opinion, but everyone loves the interior.

 It might look like a factory (some say crematorium!) from the outside, but step inside this northern lights inspired church in northern Norway and it really leaves an impression.

-The cathedral (which is actually the primary Parish church for Alta) is in the modern city centre at the end of the main shopping street.
-It's super easy to find, and there's plenty of parking right outside.
+The cathedral is the primary parish church for Alta and was opened in 2013 following the creation of Alta as a town 13 years ago.
+It's very easy to find, and there's plenty of parking available.

 I love the idea of the architecture, I just don't really like the end result.
 But that's personal preference and from asking around, it's clear that plenty of people love it!

 Consecrated in 2013, the building is made of concrete with an external cladding of shimmering titanium sheets.

 That, together with the circular shape, helps to create something reminiscent of nature's greatest light show.

 On my first visit to Alta I couldn't go inside as it didn't coincide with the cathedral's opening hours.
 However, this time, I was in luck.
 Entrance costs 50kr.

 I'd been told the interior was sparse and while that's true, it's far from dull.

 The floor, chairs and mouldings are all made of oak.
 The vertical moulding strips with LED lights behind them create an impressive visual effect, a warm atmosphere, and help with the acoustics.